nishantjr/fuzzing-with-k/doc/report.md

 There are, however, steps we may take to mitigate this.
 Since \K{} provides another backend for fast, but concrete, execution, we may instead employ that backend.
-Obviously, this cocrete backend is unable to handle symbolic variables, essential to our fuzzing technique.
+Obviously, this concrete backend is unable to handle symbolic variables, essential to our fuzzing technique.
 We may work around this, by extending the language with concrete constants representing those symbolic variables (essentially "Skolemnizing" the symbolic program), and execute the program using the fast backend.
 Then, when execution depends on the symbolic variable, the fast backend will get stuck (since this constants have no language semantics defined).